-The Rapid Diagnosis Centre (RDC) project was established to test a new model for cancer detection.
+The Rapid Diagnosis Centre (RDC) programme was established to test a new model for cancer detection.

-Based on a model developed in Denmark, RDCs aim to reduce the time to diagnosis and improve overall patient experience.
+Based on a model developed in Denmark, RDCs aim to reduce the time from presentation at the GP to receiving a diagnosis and thus improve overall patient experience.

-RDCs provide a diagnostic route for patients with serious and vague symptoms who do not fit into a standard Urgent Suspected Cancer (USC) pathway, because of the absence of clear ‘red flag’ symptoms.
+RDCs provide a diagnostic route for patients with non-specific but concerning (vague) symptoms who do not fit into a standard Urgent Suspected Cancer (USC) pathway, because of the absence of clear ‘red flag’ symptoms.

-The RDC model addresses this inequality in Wales by offering a vague symptom pathway for patients with non-specific, but concerning symptoms which may lead to a cancer diagnosis.
+The RDC model addresses this inequality in Wales by offering a vague symptom pathway for patients with non-specific but concerning symptoms which may indicate cancer.

 The ethos of the RDCs fits well with that of the Single Cancer Pathway (SCP).
 Both aim to improve efficiency throughout the patient journey by reducing variation, improving transition between primary and secondary care and overall patient outcomes.

-Following the success of the pilots, the Wales Cancer Network is working collaboratively with colleagues and organisations from across NHS Wales and the rest of the UK to develop a national programme to support the implementation of RDCs across Wales.
+Following the success of the pilots, the Wales Cancer Network has been working collaboratively with colleagues and organisations from across NHS Wales and the rest of the UK to develop a national programme to support the implementation of RDCs across Wales.

 If you are interested in learning more please contact WCN.WalesCancerNetwork@wales.nhs.uk or watch this short video produced by the Welsh Government.